5 Best Indoor Compost Bins: Which To Pick

 Picking the Perfect Indoor Compost Bin

-When deciding which indoor compost bin you would like to purchase, there are several things that you should consider.
+When deciding which indoor compost bins will work for you, there are several things that you should consider.

-- How much room would you like to dedicate to it?
+- How much room would you like to dedicate in your home?

 What Size Compost Bin Do You Need?